danilo-montes-code/Genshin-Data/README.md

 * (5 points) Integrate user authentication
     * I'm going to be using `passport.js` for user authentication
     * `passport` seems to be a relatively simple to use library, and should allow me to implement user authentication without too much trouble
-* (1 point) Get local time
+* (2 point) Countdown timers
-    * I will use the local time to show the default values on the home page
+    * I will use data-fns to get time values to
     * It will automatically handle time zone differences
     * Might be something already native to js
 * (2 points) Flexbox